Install docToolchain

 If there is a new docToolchain release you wish to use, do the following:

-1. Open the docToolchain wrapper script (dtcw, respective dtcw.ps1 and dtcw.bat) in your favourite text editor and look for the line with DTC_VERSION which should be located near the start of the file:
+1. Open the docToolchain wrapper script (dtcw, respective dtcw.ps1 and dtcw.bat) in your favorite text editor and look for the line with DTC_VERSION which should be located near the start of the file:

 # See https://github.com/docToolchain/docToolchain/releases for available versions.